flokapi/dockup/README.md

-### Usage
+# Usage

+### As a command line tool

 Install the proxy Package

 - given that your reverse proxy package is located in your current working directory
 - you can prepare the reverse proxy package according to you needs:
     - [reverse_proxy_http](https://github.com/flokapi/dockup/tree/main/example_packages/reverse_proxy_http) is an example of simple HTTP proxy (not configured for HTTPS)
-- you can also specify the package as an archive if it is present in you working directory.
+- you can also specify the package as an archive if it is present in your working directory.

 ```
 python3 -m dockup installproxy reverse_proxy_http